3D Population Density Maps in R: Visualizing Data with Raytracing

 In this code:

-• The first argument, c1, is the color palette we created with the MetBrewer package, which is a list of hexadecimal color values.
+package, which is a list of hexadecimal color values. - The

-• The bias argument, a positive number, defines the spacing between colors at the high end of the palette.
+argument, a positive number, defines the spacing between colors at the high end of the palette. - The

 mat |>